 Starting with the United Nations of Earth is one of the best empires to start out with as a beginner.
 For one thing it’s pretty straightforward and secondly, it’s an empire most players can easily identify with, making some of the concepts easier to understand.
 You can easily change the appearance, origin, empire name, traits, and a myriad of other stuff at the empire screen but for learning the basics of the game accepting the defaults works perfectly.

 After selecting an empire to play you’ll be taken to the game details screen.
-There are a lot of overwhelming options for a beginner but in order to set up an easy game for learning the basics these are the most important options.
+There are a lot of overwhelming options for a beginner but in order to set up an easy game for learning the game basics these are the most important options.
 Learning how to play Stellaris can be overwhelming too, I wrote an entire page about learning how to play Stellaris.

 Read More: Having trouble getting Stellaris to run?